How do I get the coronavirus vaccine in London, Ont.?

 WHERE DO I SIGN UP?

-Appointments to receive the vaccine at a local pharmacy are made directly with the pharmacy involved.
-The full list of participating pharmacies, or those expected to receive the vaccine in coming days, as well as contact information is available here.
+Appointments to receive the vaccine at a local doctor's office or pharmacy are made directly with the location involved.
+The full list of participating pharmacies as well as contact information is available here.

 WHAT DO I NEED TO KNOW BEFORE REGISTERING?